LITdrive/aadc2018/README.md

 [![License](https://img.shields.io/badge/License-BSD%203--Clause-blue.svg)](https://opensource.org/licenses/BSD-3-Clause)

-This is the source code of **LITdrive**, the team of the [Johannes Kepler University Linz](https://www.jku.at/) for the [Audi Autonomous Driving Cup 2018](https://www.audi-autonomous-driving-cup.com/).
+This is the source code of **Team LITdrive**, the team of the [Johannes Kepler University Linz](https://www.jku.at/) for the [Audi Autonomous Driving Cup 2018](https://www.audi-autonomous-driving-cup.com/).
 This repository serves as an archive for interested teams and as a starting point for future competitions.
 You need the [ADAS car](https://www.bfft.de/wp-content/uploads/2017/06/produktreferenz_adas-modellfahrzeug.pdf) and the AADC code base in order to setup this project.